- Registering with Disability Resources

 - Internship & Practicums

 The Workforce Recruitment Program for College Students with Disabilities (WRP) is a recruitment and referral program that connects federal sector employers nationwide with highly motivated college students and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs.
 The U.S. Department of Labor's Office of Disability Employment Policy (ODEP) and the U.S. Department of Defense's Office of Diversity Management & Equal Opportunity (ODMEO) manage the program, which continues to be successful.

 In the fall of 2012, 100 recruiters from over 40 federal agencies and sub-agencies visited over 270 college and university campuses nationwide, resulting in a database containing application information on more than 2,200 candidates with disabilities.
 The candidates represent all majors, and range from college freshmen to graduate students and law students.
 This database is currently available for use by federal employers.

-The Office of Disability Resources partners with the Academic and Career Advising Center to bring this exciting program to campus.
+The Office of Disability Resources partners with the University Career Center to bring this exciting program to campus.
 In late August students begin registering to participate in the program.
 During the Fall semester students will put together a resume and participate in an interview with a federal recruiter.
 The students information is then logged into the WRP database.

 Countless federal employers and private agencies can access the students resume and interview information to offer employment opportunities.
 In the past we have had students secure internship opportunities, summer employment, and even full-time employment through participation in the WRP program.
 Students are eligible to participate in the program up until 1 year past their graduation date.